croservices/cro/docs/reference/cro-webapp-template.md

 # Cro::WebApp::Template

 Templates are typically used to render some data into HTML.
-The Cro template engine is designed with HTML in mind, and takes care to escape data as it should be escaped in HTML.
-A template is compiled once into Perl 6 code, and then may be used many times by passing it different input.
-The input data can be any Perl 6 object, including a `Hash` or `Array`.
+The template engine is designed with HTML in mind, and takes care to escape data as it should be escaped in HTML.
+A template is compiled once into Raku code, and then may be used many times by passing it different input.
+The input data can be any Raku object, including a `Hash` or `Array`.

 ## Using a template